 The most common stored product pests are the red and confused flour beetle, sawtoothed and merchant grain beetle, and the Indian meal moth.

 What do the red and confused flour beetle look like?

-The confused flour beetle is more common than the red flour beetle.
-Both beetles are reddish-brown and about 1/8” long.
+The confused flour beetle is more common than the red flour beetle in colder environments whereas the red flour beetles prefer warmer climates.
+Both beetles are reddish-brown and about 3-4 mm (1/8 inch) long.

 Where would I find the confused flour beetle?

 They can be found in cereal, dried fruits, spices, and similar products.

 What are the confused flour beetle's breeding habits?

 A female confused flour beetle may lay as many as 300 to 400 eggs in her life time.
 They can live up to three years.